 - Turn down the heat and add the sugar.
 Stir to dissolve.

-- Slowly pour the remaining 2 cups of cream and 1 cup of limoncello into the saucepan, while stirring.
+- Slowly pour the remaining cream and limoncello into the saucepan, while stirring.

 - If using a ice water bath, transfer the panna cotta to a bowl and set it in the prepared ice water bath.

-- Slowly hand whisk or stir the panna cotta mixture until it starts to slightly thicken and lowers in temperate, about 5-10 minutes.
-It should be around 50-55 degrees if using a thermometer.
+- Slowly hand whisk or stir the mixture until it starts to slightly thicken and lowers in temperature, about 5-10 minutes.
+It should be around 55-60℉ if using a thermometer.

 - Cover each serving container with plastic wrap.
 You can put all the containers on a baking pan or sheet so they’re easy to move around and then cover the entire sheet with plastic wrap.